MulDE: Multi-teacher Knowledge Distillation for Low-dimensional Knowledge Graph Embeddings: Methodology

 \section{Methodology}

-The Multi-teacher Distillation Embedding (MulDE) model utilizes multiple pre-trained low-dimensional models as teachers, extracts knowledge by contrasting different teacher scores, and then supervises the training process of a low-dimensional student model.
-Figure \ref{fig:2} illustrates the architecture of the MulDE framework, including multiple teachers, the {\em Junior} component and the {\em Senior} component.
+The proposed Multi-teacher Distillation Embedding (MulDE) framework utilizes multiple pre-trained low-dimensional models as teachers.
+Under a novel iterative distillation strategy, it integrates prediction sequences from different teachers, and supervises the training process of a low-dimensional student model.
+Figure \ref{fig:2} illustrates the architecture of the MulDE framework, including multiple teachers and two student components (Junior and Senior):

-\begin{itemize} \item{Multiple teachers} are regarded as the data source of prediction sequences, and have no parameter updates in the training process.
+\begin{itemize} \item{\bf{Multiple teachers}} are regarded as the data source of prediction sequences, and have no parameter updates in the training process.
 We employ four different hyperbolic KGE models as teachers.
-Details about pre-trained teachers are described in Section \ref{sec:3.2}. \item{Junior component} is the target low-dimensional KGE model.
-Given an e-r pair, the Junior sends its top K predicted entities to teachers, and gets the corresponding `soft labels' from the Senior component.
-We will detail the Junior component in Section \ref{sec:3.3}. \item{Senior component} acquires knowledge from those `teacher' models directly, and then generate soft labels through two mechanisms: relation-specific mechanism and contrast attention mechanism.
+The details about pre-trained teachers will be described in Section \ref{sec:3.2}. \item{\bf{The Junior component}} is the target low-dimensional KGE model.
+Given an e-r pair, the Junior component sends its top-K predicted entities to teachers, and gets the corresponding soft labels from the Senior component.
+We will detail the Junior component in Section \ref{sec:3.3}. \item{\bf{The Senior component}} acquires prediction sequences from teachers, and then generates soft labels through two mechanisms: {\em relation-specific mechanism} and {\em contrast attention mechanism}.
 The details of the Senior component will be discussed in Section \ref{sec:3.4}. \end{itemize}

-As shown in Fig.\ref{fig:2}, unlike traditional one-way guidance, the iterative distilling strategy in MulDE forms a novel circular interaction between students and teachers.
-In each iteration, the Junior component makes a preliminary prediction based on an e-r query, and selects those indistinguishable entities (top K) to ask multiple teachers.
-By this way, the Junior can effectively correct its front-end prediction results and outperforms the other models in the same dimension level.
-Meanwhile, rather than processing the fixed teacher scores all the time, the Senior can adjust parameters continually according to Junior's feedback, and produce soft labels according to training epochs and the Junior's performance adaptively.
+As shown in Fig. \ref{fig:2}, unlike traditional one-way guidance, the iterative distilling strategy in MulDE forms a novel {\em circular interaction} between students and teachers.
+In each iteration, the Junior component makes a preliminary prediction based on an e-r query, and selects those indistinguishable entities (top-K) to ask multiple teachers.
+In this way, Junior can effectively correct its prediction results and outperform the other models in the same dimension level.
+Meanwhile, rather than processing the fixed teacher scores, the Senior component can adjust parameters continually according to the Junior's feedback, and generate soft labels according to training epochs and the Junior's performance adaptively.
 The learning procedure of MulDE will be detailed in Section \ref{sec:3.5}.